tanmaybaranwal/pylint/README.rst

 # Author: tanmaybaranwal

-To get it to work with django-rest-framework projects, pylint.lint.Run command is modified.
+To get it to work with django-rest-framework projects and custom checks, pylint.lint.Run command is modified.
 The command now accepts ignored msg-ids and disables the linter for those checks.

 The file name is being printed in colors using
 LazyMe (https://pypi.python.org/pypi/lazyme) for more readability.